-- Sensation that something is in the eye.
+- The sensation that something is in the eye.

 - An itching sensation around the eye.

 An inflammatory eye condition known as chalazion is sometimes mistaken for a dog.
-While a prickle in the eye tends to be painful, a chalazion usually does not cause pain as a symptom.
+While a tingling in the eye tends to be painful, a chalazion usually does not cause pain as a symptom.

 The chalazion also tends to be larger than the typical doggie.
 So, if you have a lump in the eye that is hard but not very painful, especially on the inner side of the eyelid, then it could be a chalazion.

-These are two different inflammatory diseases of the eyes, but the treatment to get rid of a dog or a chalazion is similar, in case you ask.
+These are two different inflammatory diseases of the eyes, but the treatment to get rid of a dog or a chalazion is similar if you ask.

 Why do dogs come out?

-You are probably familiar with the way a pimple develops on your face due to a clogged and irritated skin gland.
+You are probably familiar with how a pimple develops on your face due to a clogged and irritated skin gland.

 There are also glands along your eyelid that can become blocked and infected.
 When this happens, a dog is formed.
-The bacteria that are typically related to the formation of doggies is called staphylococcus.
+The bacteria typically related to the formation of doggies is called staphylococcus.

-Things like dead skin cells, bacteria or oil can clog the glands.
-An interesting fact, although not well known, is that the sebaceous glands of your eyelids normally produce an oily substance that combines with tears to keep our eyes moist and healthy.
+Dead skin cells, bacteria, or oil can clog the glands.
+Although not well known, a fascinating fact is that the sebaceous glands of your eyelids typically produce an oily substance that combines with tears to keep our eyes moist and healthy.

 First of all, the most common risk factor for the formation of doggies is the slow sebum output of Meibomian glands or tarsal glands.
 These are the glands that line the edge of the eyelids.

-People with a condition called Meibomian gland dysfunction commonly have this sebum flow from these glands.
+People with Meibomian gland dysfunction commonly have this sebum flow from these glands.

-Additional risk factors for doggies include obstruction of the opening of the gland by scar tissue as a result of trauma, infection or burns.
+Additional risk factors for doggies include obstruction of the gland’s opening by scar tissue due to trauma, infection, or burns.

-The important glands of the eyelid can also be obstructed by elements such as makeup and dust, especially when the eyelids are not cleaned properly on a regular basis.
+The crucial glands of the eyelid can also be obstructed by elements such as makeup and dust, especially when the eyelids are not appropriately cleaned regularly.

-Both conventional and natural approaches recommend warm compresses, as well as keeping the eye area clean, washing it, avoiding makeup and not wearing contact lenses when the dog is active.
+Both conventional and natural approaches recommend warm compresses and keeping the eye area clean, washing it, avoiding makeup, and not wearing contact lenses when the dog is active.

-When it comes to how to get rid of doggies, a conventional doctor may also recommend a topical antibiotic cream or antibiotic eye drops.
+When getting rid of doggies, a conventional doctor may also recommend a topical antibiotic cream or antibiotic eye drops.

-If the infection continues or gets worse, your doctor probably also suggests taking antibiotics.
+If the infection continues or worsens, your doctor probably suggests taking antibiotics.

 In some situations, a doctor may surgically cut a dog and drain the pus if the condition is very persistent.
-But, according to the Mayo Clinic, most of the time a dog will disappear on its own and does not require any specific treatment.
+However, according to the Mayo Clinic, a dog will disappear on its own and does not require any specific treatment most of the time.

 Although most doggies are relatively harmless, they do not feel good and do not look particularly good.

-Natural home remedies for a dog can certainly make it more bearable and can also encourage faster healing.
+Natural home remedies for a dog can certainly make it more bearable and encourage faster healing.

 As much as a dog looks like a grain, it should not be squeezed.
 As the dog heals, it will empty itself without intervention.

-There are many very simple and inexpensive ways to get rid of a dog using home remedies:
+There are many straightforward and inexpensive ways to get rid of a dog using home remedies:

 Hot compression: A dog usually heals and drains by itself.
-But, if you want to encourage the possibility of faster drainage and healing, you can use a warm compress.
+However, if you want to encourage the possibility of faster drainage and healing, you can use a warm compress.

-You can do this several times a day for 10 to 15 minutes at a time.
-With each hot compression session, you can moisten the cloth again to maintain the heat factor, but just make sure you never put a warm cloth over your eye.
+You can do this several times a day for 10 to 15 minutes.
+With each hot compression session, you can moisten the cloth again to maintain the heat factor, but make sure you never put a warm cloth over your eye.

 The moist heat of the compress will stimulate drainage and accelerate the healing process.

-I know it can be annoying to wear glasses if you are used to your contact lenses, but these lenses may be contaminated with bacteria that cause a doggie.
+It can be annoying to wear glasses if you are used to your contact lenses, but they may be contaminated with bacteria that cause a doggie.

-It is a good idea to put a new pair of contacts once your dog disappears.
-It is also advisable to replace eye makeup, especially mascara, after six months or less, since bacteria can grow in makeup.
+It is good to put on a new pair of contacts once your dog disappears.
+It is also advisable to replace eye makeup, especially mascara since bacteria can grow in makeup after six months or less.

-In general, you should never go to sleep with eye makeup (or any other makeup) for the sake of optimal eye health.
+In general, you should never sleep with eye makeup (or any other makeup) for optimal eye health.

-Adequate care of the eyelid and coriander seeds: It is important to keep the eyelids clean to treat and prevent a dog because the bacteria are the cause.
+Adequate care of the eyelid and coriander seeds: It is essential to keep the eyelids clean to treat and prevent a dog because the bacteria are the cause.

 Some sources also recommend using coriander seeds to make a tea-like liquid and then using this coriander liquid (once it has cooled) to clean the eye.

-Cilantro has antibacterial properties, so it makes sense that it could be useful for a dog.
+Cilantro has antibacterial properties, so it makes sense that it could be helpful for a dog.

-Black or green tea : Similar to remedy # 1 (a warm compress), you can also use a hot tea bag on a doggie.
+Black or green tea: Like remedy # 1 (a warm compress), you can also use a hot tea bag on a doggie.

-Then, after taking your morning tea cup, you can simply place that tea bag on the doggie.
-If you are not a tea drinker, then you can make a cup of black tea with boiling water, let it dissolve and then take out the tea bag.
+Then, after taking your morning teacup, you can place that tea bag on the doggie.
+If you are not a tea drinker, you can make a cup of black tea with boiling water, let it dissolve, and then take out the teabag.

-Once the tea bag has cooled, place it on your closed eyelid that has the doggie.
-Similar to the warm compress, make sure that the tea bag is moist, but not dripping.
+Once the teabag has cooled, place it on your closed eyelid that has the doggie.
+Like the warm compress, make sure that the teabag is moist but not dripping.